1688168/Codes/Patterns.md

 [1151]

 ```
-Given an integer array
--> Define something for a subarray
--> Calc something for all subarrays

-Ideas:
+> grouping all something together
--> finding all subarrays and calc something -> O(N)
+> -> when all something are together, there is a window

--> for each element as min/max -> find the max subarray that holds true
+> counting something
+> -> if something is zeros and ones, sum(nums) is the number of ones
 ```

 [0907] H :